 (2012; New York, Paris, New Delhi; 32 staff; unsdsn.org)

 SDSN seeks to mobilize scientific and technical expertise from academia, civil society, and the private sector in support of sustainable development problem solving at local, national, and global scales.
 The network’s secretariat is hosted by Columbia University.
-SDSN is building a network of universities, research centers, and other knowledge institutions.
-Members are organized around National or Regional SDSNs to promote Solutions Initiatives, develop educational materials, and work towards the Agenda 2030.
+Is building a network of universities, research centers, and other knowledge institutions.
+The over 1,200 members are organized around national or regional SDSNs to promote Solutions Initiatives, develop educational materials, and work towards the Agenda 2030.

 In 2015 the Agenda 2030, which includes the Sustainable Development Goals (SDGs), was set up and succeeded the Millennium Development Goals.
 The 17 SDGs are the guiding principles of SDSN and provide a holistic framework, applicable to all countries, aiming to eradicate poverty and deprivation, but also to grow our economies, to protect our environment, and to promote peace and good governance.

 - Solution Initiatives promote new technologies, business models, institutional mechanisms, policies, and combinations thereof that can dramatically accelerate progress towards sustainable development.

 - The SDG Academycreates and curates free, graduate-level online courses on sustainable development that are offered through org.
 So far there are 20+ courses that are built around the 17 SDGs and look into topics like planetary boundaries, global water crisis, sustainable cities, climate actions, oceans, sustainable food production, etc.

 - Financing for Sustainable Development – Working with leading organizations, government agencies, international institutions and businesses around the world to support the financing of Agenda 2030.